Diwu-Yi/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 1. _{ more test cases …​ }_
+### Setting an ingredient's level to a specified amount

+1. Setting an ingredient which is pre-defined in the ingredient book

+   1. Prerequisites: The ingredient must be found from the displayed Ingredient Tracker section of the GUI. i.e. The ingredient is pre-defined in the ingredient book.

+   1. Test case: `i-set i/Milk m/99`<br>
+      Expected: (Given that the original amount for Milk is not 99 L) The amount for Milk is set to 99 L. Details of the new amount are shown in the success message in _Result Display_ section.

+   1. Test case: `i-set i/milk m/99`<br>
+      Expected: The amount of Milk is unchanged.
+Error message of ingredient not found is shown in _Result Display_.

+   1. Test case: `i-set i/Milk m/-99`<br>
+      Expected: The amount of Milk is unchanged.
+Error message of invalid amount is shown in _Result Display_.

+   1. Other incorrect set commands to try: `i-set i/Milk m/1.2`, `i-set i/Milk m/1000`, `i-set i/Milk`<br>
+      Expected: The amount of milk is unchanged.
+Corresponding error messages are shown in _Result Display_.

 ### Saving data

 1. Dealing with missing/corrupted data files